HazenBabcock/opensdraw/docs/source/language.rst

 --------------

 .. automodule:: opensdraw.lcad_language.mathFunctions
-   :members: Plus, Minus, Multiply, Divide, Modulo
+   :members: Absolute, Plus, Minus, Multiply, Divide, Modulo

 All the functions in the python math library are also available: